 Measure 1: Resources

-A necessary condition for a well performing higher education system is that it is adequately resourced, whether by government or the private sector.
-One measure is expenditure of tertiary institutions as a share of GDP.
-But for low income countries, especially those with a high student-age population, a high share of GDP may not translate into high expenditure per student, so we also include the latter.
-In the absence of quality of teaching measures that are comparable across countries, resources per student in part serve as a proxy.
-In order to measure the contribution of tertiary education to a nation’s research effort we also include measures of expenditure on R&D in tertiary institutions.
-Thus our five measures of resources are:
+A necessary condition for a well-performing higher education system is that it is adequately resourced, whether by government or the private sector.
+One measure is expenditure by tertiary institutions as a share of GDP.
+But for low-income countries, especially those with a large student-age population, a high share of GDP may not translate into high expenditure per student, so we also include the latter.
+In the absence of quality of teaching measures that are comparable across all our 50 countries, the measure of resources per student in part serves as a proxy.
+In order to measure the contribution of tertiary education to a nation’s research effort we include measures of expenditure on R&D in tertiary institutions.

-- R3: Annual expenditure per student (full-time equivalent) by tertiary education institutions in USD purchasing power prices, 2009.
+- R3: (5%) Annual expenditure per student (full-time equivalent) by tertiary education institutions in USD purchasing power parity, 2013.

-- R5: Expenditure in tertiary education institutions for research and development per head of population at USD purchasing power prices, 2010.
+- R5: (2.5%) Expenditure in tertiary education institutions for research and development per head of population at USD purchasing power parity, 2014.

 The median level of government expenditure on higher education as a share of GDP is 1.02 per cent, a fall from 1.19 per cent in last year’s rankings.
 This decline in relative government expenditure has been offset by an increase in private expenditure: the median value of total expenditure has remained constant at 1.47 per cent of GDP.
 Research expenditure by institutions has also remained constant at 0.35 per cent of GDP.